pycom/pycom-micropython-sigfox/docs/pycom_esp32/getstarted.rst

     It is normal as long as you keep the orientation shown.

 .. tip::
-    If you prefer video tutorials, we have created a short `video <https://www.youtube.com/embed/wUxsgls9Ymw>`_ showing these steps.
+    If you prefer video tutorials, here is a
+    `video <https://www.youtube.com/embed/wUxsgls9Ymw>`_ showing these steps.
     It applies to all our modules.